randomdrake/nasa-apod-desktop/README.md

 3. Determines your desktop resolution, or uses the set default
 4. Resizes the image to the given resolution
 5. Sets the image as your desktop
+6. Adds image to XML file used to scroll through desktop background images.

+It's not very exciting to scroll through a single image, so it will attempt to download additional images (default: 10) to seed your list of images.

 Development:
 =====